-- 101 ELEMENTARY GREEK.
-F. Text: Crosby and Schaeffer, An Introduction to Greek.
-Mr. Radius. - 102 ELEMENTARY GREEK.
+- 101 ELEMENTARY GREEK, F. Text: Crosby and Schaeffer, An Introduction to Greek, Mr. Radius. - 102 ELEMENTARY GREEK.
 S. Continuation of 101.
 Completion of the text and the reading of the first book of Xenophon's Anabasis or its equivalent.
-Mr. Radius. - 201 INTERMEDIATE GREEK A. F. Readings in the early dialogues of Plato.
+Mr. Radius. - 201 INTERMEDIATE GREEK A. F. Readings of selections from Xenophon and the early dialogues of Plato.
 Special emphasis is put on gaining reading proficiency in Greek prose.
 Prerequisite: 102.
 Mr. R. Otten. - 202 INTERMEDIATE GREEK A. S, core.
-Readings in Homer's Iliad.
+Continued readings in Plato.
+Further readings in Homer's Iliad.
 Attention is given to the characteristics of Homer's world.
 Prerequisite: 201 or 203.
 Mr. R. Otten. - 203 INTERMEDIATE GREEK B. F. Readings of selections from Herodotus.
 Special emphasis is put on gaining reading proficiency in Greek prose, with some attention to the characteristics of Herodotus as historian.
 Further readings from the Attic orators.
 Prerequisite: 102.
 Mr. Wevers. - 204 INTERMEDIATE GREEK B. S, core.
 Continued readings in the Attic orators.
 Attention is given to certain matters of style.
 The orators are viewed in relation to, and as documentation for, the history of fourth-century Athens.
 The course concludes with selected readings from Thucydides.
 Here, too, special attention is given to his style as well as to his characteristics as historian.
 Prerequisite: 203 or 201.
-Mr. Wevers. - 205 New Testament Greek: The Gospels.
+Mr. Wevers. - 205 New TESTAMENT GREEK: THE Gospels.
 F. The Gospel according to

 - St. Mark is read with some notice of the parallel passages in the other Gospels.
 A study is made of the special features of Hellenistic Greek.
 The significance of lexical and syntactical detail for the interpretation of the text is everywhere emphasized.
 Prerequisite: 102.
-Mr. R. Otten, Mr. Radius, - 206 New Testament Greek: The Epistles.
+Mr. R. Otten, Mr. Radius. - 206 NEW TESTAMENT GREEK: THE EPISTLES.
 S. A study is made of some of the Pauline Epistles.
 Prerequisite: 205.
-Mr. R. Otten, Mr. Radius. - 301 PLATO'S REPUBLIC.
+Mr. Radius, Mr. R. Otten. - 301 PLATO'S REPUBLIC.
 F, core.
 The Greek text is studied.
 This course aims at an understanding and evaluation of Plato's views as presented especially in the Republic.
-Prerequisite: Four courses in Greek, Mr. Harris. - 302 Greek Drama.
+Prerequisite: Four courses in Greek.
+Mr. Harris. - 302 GREEK DRAMA.
 S, core.
 A reading of selected Greek tragedies with attention given to their poetic and dramatic qualities.
 Those matters of Greek culture, literary tradition, and history which help to understand the plays are noted.
 Assigned outside reading in other Greek plays.
 Prerequisite: 301.
 Mr. Harris. - 311 GREEK HISTORY.
 F. The political, social, and cultural history of the Greek city-states up to the time of the Roman conquest.
 Some attention is also given to the history of the Near and Middle East.
 Mr. Harris, Mr. Radius.